hariyebk/Javascript-udemy-course/01_Fundamentals/README.md

-## Notes for the first two introductiary sections of the course
+## Notes for the first two introductiary sections

 - JavaScript Fundamentals - Part 1